Español

 In some people with CLL, low red blood and platelet counts can also be caused by the cells being destroyed by abnormal antibodies.

-When antibodies cause low numbers of platelets, it's called immune thrombocytopenia (ITP).
-Before diagnosing this, the bone marrow is often checked to make sure that something else isn’t causing the low platelet counts.
-In ITP, giving platelet transfusions doesn’t usually help increase the platelet counts, because the antibodies just destroy the new platelets, too.
-This can be treated with drugs that affect the immune system, like corticosteroids, IVIG, and the antibody drug rituximab.
-Another option is to remove the spleen, since after the antibodies stick to the platelets, they're actually destroyed in the spleen.
+In ITP, giving platelet transfusions doesn’t usually help increase platelet counts.
+This is because the antibodies just destroy the new platelets, too.
+ITP can be treated with drugs that affect the immune system, like corticosteroids, IVIG, and the antibody drug rituximab.

 When antibodies cause low red blood cell counts, it's called autoimmune hemolytic anemia (AIHA).
-This also can be treated with drugs that affect the immune system, like corticosteroids, IVIG, and rituximab.
-Removing the spleen is another option.
-Sometimes AIHA can develop while you're getting certain drugs, so stopping the drug may be helpful.
+This can be treated with drugs that affect the immune system, like corticosteroids, IVIG, and rituximab.

 Although it's rare, some people with CLL have very high numbers of leukemia cells in their blood when they're first diagnosed, which causes problems with their blood circulation.
 This is called leukostasis, and it needs to be treated right away.

-Sometimes treating CLL with medicines such as targeted drugs, chemotherapy, and/or immunotherapy might not lower the number of leukemia cells right away.
+Sometimes, treating CLL with medicines such as targeted drugs, chemotherapy, and/or immunotherapy might not lower the number of leukemia cells right away.
 Because of this, a procedure called leukapheresis may be used first.
-In this treatment, your blood is passed through a special machine that takes out the white blood cells (including leukemia cells) and returns the rest of the blood back into your bloodstream.

-Two intravenous (IV) lines are needed for this treatment − the blood is removed through one IV, and then returned to your body through the other IV.
-Sometimes, a single large catheter is put in near the neck or under the collar bone − instead of using IV lines in the arms.
-This type of catheter is called a central venous catheter (CVC) or central line and has both IVs built into it.
+Two intravenous (IV) lines are needed for this treatment.
+The blood is removed through one IV and then returned to your body through the other IV.
+Sometimes, a single large catheter is placed near your neck or under your collar bone instead of using IV lines in your arms.

 Leukapheresis works quickly to get the number of leukemia cells down.
 The effect is only for a short time, but it may help until other treatments have a chance to work.